commonlabs-id/pinjollist/docs/response-format.md

 # Response Format

 The default response format is as follows.
-A data can be an object of responses, or data
+A data can be an object of responses, or any other data (e.g. string, object, etc.)

 ```json
 {